ryan27968/Taskmaster/doc/Job Config.md

 ```
 **Note: Although comments are not strictly allowed in json, the jsonx parser I am using(courtesy of Gian Merlino) does accept comments delimited by "//".**

-For a preconfigured taskmasterd installation example, check out the examples branch.
+For a preconfigured taskmasterd installation example, check out the examples directory.